-Some bigger hardware manufacturers have partnership with Microsoft, and they often offer drivers through Windows Update.
+Some bigger hardware manufacturers have partnerships with Microsoft, and they often offer drivers through Windows Update.
 So, once you install the Anniversary Update, run Windows Update once again, just to make sure you don’t miss anything.
-For that, we strongly suggest to do it automatically by using Tweakbit’s Driver Updater tool.
-This tool is approved by Microsoft and Norton Antivirus and will help you not damaging your PC by downloading and installing the wrong driver versions.
-After several tests, our team concluded that this is the best automatized solution.
-Below you can find a quick guide how to do it.

 Solution 3 – Turn off hibernation

 One of the most common solutions for problems with waking up from sleep, or turning the computer on normally is disabling hibernation.
 Once you disable hibernation, your computer will only be able to sleep or shut down, without being caught in some other state.
 Here’s how to turn off hibernation in Windows 10: